 This lovely heart drawing was made by my god-daughter Roseanna Elliott in response to participating in the Universal Prayer for Peace project for the Caravan of Unity in 2020 when she was ten years old.
 She beautifully unites the one body of humanity in the one heart.
 She kindly gave me permission to integrate this lovely image into the banner.

 The last image is of an altar I recently made.
 I found these three figurines in a thrift-store all on the same shelf.
 They couldn’t have been more polar opposite, yet utterly complementary.
 I had a black tray with the orchid print, that I felt would make a lovely shrine for something, and I kept it for that purpose.
 The white circle is a ceramic coaster I stuck onto the black background to represent the all outshining Light of one reality.
 This altar is about the total embrace of all arising.
-It includes the beauty of Love and oneness and embraces the neglected and denied parts that are still in separation and denial.
-This is often what we see as dark, negative and ugly and what we see as beautiful and powerful that we find in hiding.
+It includes the beauty of Love and oneness and embraces the neglected and denied parts that are still hiding in separation.
+This is often what we want to ignore as we see it as dark, negative and ugly.
 This altar reminds me to give myself the permission to embrace everything that arises as a gift and an opportunity for enquiry and integration.

 As you can probably tell already, I love creative expression in numerous forms.
 When I made and make films they have the purpose to draw us beyond the idea of separation.
 I create digital photomontages and poetry with the same intentions.
 But one of the most important explorations for me was the in-depth artistic exploration of how to embody powerful non-dual poetry.
 I was initially just considering how to dance without being a separate dancer.